Pirkanmaa Regional Museum

 Enrol yourself, your friends, your company or your civic association to maintain an archaeological monument in the Adopt a Monument programme.
 Also schools, municipalities, congregations and corporations can become adopters.

 Participate in the activities of your local history museum: collect old artefacts and stories from where you live, show others how things were done in the old days, organise a private guided history tour.
-Pirkanmaa Regional Museum promotes the maintenance of local culture by providing advisory services and training for civic societies that maintain many museums, often on a voluntary basis.
+Pirkanmaa Regional Museum promotes the maintenance of local culture by providing advisory services and training for civic societies that maintain many museums, often on voluntary basis.

 We welcome contributions from everyone!
 We are also happy to receive new ideas on how to preserve our cultural heritage.